altughan09/Online-Reconciliation-Web-Solution/README.md

 # Online-Reconciliation-Web-Solution
 Java, Spring, Hibernate

-Online account reconciliation software that
+Currently working on an online account reconciliation tool that

 1) lets companies save time and reduce costs,
 2) simplifies the reconciliation process,